-The good news is this front hit at the perfect time because it’ll take a week or so to get past the dreaded post front, and at least two weeks for the water to settle and return to a fishable color.
+The good news is this front hit at the perfect time because it’ll take a week or so to get past the dreaded post front and at least two weeks for the water to settle and return to a fishable color.
 So with the weather under control, how do we begin the pre-fishing phase of tournament preparation?
 I always like to begin using the internet.
 I spend hours a week looking at aerial views of the lake.
-I like to use the map feature on at least three different search engines because they have different angles and all their pictures will have the lake at a different time of year.
+I like to use the map feature on at least three different search engines because they have different angles, and all their pictures will have the lake at a different time of year.
 I even do this for lakes where I have fished my entire life.
 I like to look at every tournament as a new tournament and a new learning experience.
-If you fish this season with last season in the back of your mind, you’ll never be able to move up in the sport.
+If you fish this season with the last season in the back of your mind, you’ll never be able to move up in the sport.

 Another great tool I like to use is the Navionics Web App.
-It’s free, open to the public, and it has the most updated versions of almost every lake in the world.
-I like to compare the contour lines on the app and the aerial views from Google side by side so I can get a better idea of what kind of areas I may want to check out come practice time.
+It’s free, open to the public, and has the most updated versions of almost every lake in the world.
+I like to compare the contour lines on the app and the aerial views from Google side by side so I can get a better idea of what areas I may want to check out come practice time.

 With all this in mind, there is still no substitution for time on the water.
 I prefer to start my day off with all my rods in the box.
 Have you ever heard of the term preconceived notions?
-In the fishing world it means an angler already knows where he is going and what he will do when he arrives.
+In the fishing world, it means an angler already knows where he is going and what he will do when he arrives.
 Nothing will beat you faster than thinking you figured out where to fish before the boat is in the water.

 Jed Cutshall is sponsored by Dakota Packaging Solutions, Johnson City Toyota, Double D Tire and Battery, Home Town Realty, Marsh Propane, Greeneville Federal Bank, Volunteer Industrial Services and Associates, and 3B Custom.